arnaldog12/ai-sprint-2025/README.md

 ## 🎉 Acknowledgments

 This project was created during the AI Sprint 2025, organized by GDE Program.
-Google Cloud credits were provided for this project
+Google Cloud credits were provided for this project.

 [ai-studio]: https://aistudio.google.com/apikey